 Typically, when the county issues voter approved bonds, it makes debt service payments on those bonds for 20 years.
 At the end of the county’s 2016 fiscal year on June 30, 2016, the county had over $337 million in outstanding voter approved bonds.
 This amount increases as new bonds are issued and decreases as debt service payments are made.

 The voter-approved debt includes projects that created parks and recreational facilities in our county, such as the expansion and improvement of Northern Regional Park and Veterans Park through the 2006 voter-approved bonds.
 It also includes projects to construct facilities for Cape Fear Community College, including the Union Station building, the Humanities and Fine Arts Center and the Advanced and Emerging Technologies facilities from the 2008 voter-approved bonds.
-The latest debt approved by the voters was in 2014 for the county’s public school facilities, and includes the construction of the new Porters Neck Elementary and the replacement of Blair Elementary and College Park Elementary.
+Later debt approved by the voters in 2014 was for county public school facilities, which includes the construction of the new Porters Neck Elementary and the replacement of Blair Elementary and College Park Elementary.

 The debt service fund tax rate was developed based on the county’s currently known debt service payments.
 However, the intent is for the tax rate to decrease as the payments on the debt decrease.
 The Board of Commissioners would need to enact any tax rate decrease.

 Many variables go into calculating the rate, such as future interest rates and future taxable value in the county.
 These variables, along with others, may change the timing at which the dedicated tax rate can be changed.
 Any future approval by the voters of additional voter-approved debt would also change the rate needed in the debt service fund.